9 Broadwater Way Eastbourne, BN22 9PQTel: 01323 502200

 Veteran Friendly Accredited Practice

-Our Summer 2019 newsletter is now available - please go to 'Latest News'.
+Our Winter 2019 newsletter is now available - please go to 'Latest News'.
 Alternatively, you can Click Here to subscribe to our newsletter.

 To order a prescription via this website, please use the link above

 With effect from the 20th January 2020 will we no longer accept prescription requests via this website.
 To continue to order your prescriptions online you have two options.

 1.The New NHS App (Requires a smart phone)

 You can download the new NHS App and once registered this will allow you to order prescriptions and book an appointment at any time using your smart phone.

 For more information and to download the app please Click Here